aronsar/resume/index.md

 Industry Experience
 --------------------
 2024-2025
 :   *Perception Engineer for Saildrone*

     *Situational Awareness:*
-    - Improved the situational awareness experience for drone pilots for a fleet of 50+ uncrewed surface vehicles, from opportunistic photos that might be up to an hour out of date in a particular direction, to omni-directional imagery of the horizon and nearby water that's not more than 7 minutes old in any direction
-    - I wrote all the on-drone code for this feature (C++), modifying the camera pointing state machine, implementing a ZMQ connection to publish the pointing state, and writing the logic to tag the image metadata with the right info.
-I collaborated with the cloud team to make an endpoint that then served the images to the front end.
+    - Designed and shipped an on‑drone perception upgrade that improved operator situational awareness for a **50+ USV fleet**, replacing hour‑stale opportunistic photos with **omni‑directional horizon imagery ≤7 minutes old** in every direction.
+    - Implemented the full onboard feature in C++: modified the camera‑pointing state machine, added a **ZMQ publisher** for gimbal/pointing telemetry, and overhauled metadata tagging.
+Collaborated with cloud/frontend teams to define the API endpoint serving images to pilots.

-    *Camera Tracker Metrics*
+    *Camera Tracker Metrics & Performance Tooling:*
-    - I wrote a tool that allowed us to test the performance of our camera-modality vessel tracker against a ground truth labeled dataset, significantly speeding up development, and allowing me to tune the tracker parameters to reduce merging and splitting (precision and recall) by 4-5% each -- a significant improvement for our MDA product.
-    - The previous approach of writing bespoke code to test the efficacy of a feature and then deploying to a drone for 24 hours to make sure it didn't break anything.
-    - I modified my team's C++ imgui track visualization tool to allow a user to select and save ground truth labels, and then I labeled 20 representative scenarios.
-I also modified our scenario replay tool to use the BCUBED clustering metric to compare the tracker's performance against the ground truth.
-    - Using this metric, I was able to quantify the degree to which our code would split detections from the same vessel into different contacts or merge detections from different vessels into the same contact.
-This also allowed me to quickly test different values for our heuristic parameters and reduce both merging and splitting by 4-5%.

-    other stuff: (how to work this in?)
-    - I was on call for a week every month, and supported our fleet of 50+ worldwide drones with any perception-related problems people had
-    - We used protobufs for internal representation, docker+bazel for building,
+    - Built the evaluation framework used to measure and tune the vessel tracker against a labeled dataset, reducing iteration cycles from full drone deployments to **local workstation tests measured in minutes**.
+    - Extended the team’s C++ ImGui visualization tool to enable interactive ground‑truth labeling; labeled **20 representative scenarios** and integrated the **BCUBED clustering metric** for merging/splitting analysis.
+    - Tuned tracking heuristics using this framework, improving both merging and splitting rates by **4–5%**, directly improving MDA product precision and recall.

+    *Operations & Systems:*
+    - Participated in monthly on‑call rotations supporting perception issues across the worldwide fleet.
+    - Daily tools: **C++, Python, protobufs, ZeroMQ, Bazel, Docker, ImGui**, and large‑scale log/image/telemetry debugging.

 2023-2024